-People who suffer from back pain, leg pain, excessive weakness in the legs, and abnormal functions of the lower extremities are often diagnosed with a herniated disc.
-The question is -
+People who suffer from neck or back pain, arm or leg pain, excessive weakness in the arms or legs, and abnormal functions of the upper or lower extremities such as numbness or tingling are often diagnosed with a herniated disc.
+The question is –

 Exactly what is a herniated disc, and how is it determined if this is causing the symptoms?

 An intervertebral disc is made up of an outer, fibrous ring, and a central soft portion.
 The disc itself receives nourishment through the motion of the vertebrae above and below it moving and “squishing” the blood and fluids through the disc.
 If this movement does not occur, the outer ring can dry and tear which allows the soft portion of the disc to bulge out.
 This is what is commonly known as a herniated disc.
 (Also called a slipped disc, bulging disc, disc protrusion, etc.)

 Not all herniated discs cause pain or discomfort.
 It is when the bulge puts pressure on the exiting spinal nerve that pain, or an inflammatory reaction, will occur.
 It is therefore very important to have a full understanding of what is causing the pain.

 Another term important to understand in the diagnosis of a herniated disc is subluxation.
 Subluxation is when one or more of the bones of your spine (vertebrae) move out of position.
 The result can be a herniated disc.
 If this creates pressure on spinal nerves, problems will result.
 This pressure or irritation on the nerves causes the nerves to malfunction and interfere with the signals traveling over those nerves.

 Symptoms of a herniated disc can be one or more of the following:

 · Pain spreading over the buttocks, down the back of one thigh, and into the calf